Ryan Fraser: Southampton

+Western Sydney Wanderers

+On 22 January 2026, Fraser joined Australian club Western Sydney Wanderers on a free transfer, signing a contract until the end of the 2025–26 A-League Men season.
+Three days later, on 25 January 2026, Fraser made his debut in a 1–0 win over Perth Glory, scoring the winning goal in stoppage time.
+On 18 April, Fraser played the full 90 minutes in a 2–1 loss to the Wellington Phoenix, confirming the Wanderers' last place finish.
+Two days later, it was reported that Fraser was close to agreeing terms with cross-city rivals Sydney FC.

+Macarthur FC

+On 31 August 2026, Fraser joined Macarthur FC.

 International career

 Fraser was first called up to the senior Scotland squad in March 2017.
-He made his international debut in June 2017, appearing as a substitute in a 2–2 draw with England.
+He made his international debut in June 2017, appearing as a substitute in a 2–2 draw with England and winning a free kick which led to the first of Leigh Griffiths' two goals.

 In March 2019, Fraser missed a UEFA Euro 2020 qualifying match against Kazakhstan due to the Kazakhs using an artificial playing surface.
 Scotland lost 3–0, and Fraser was criticised by former Scotland player Darren Fletcher for showing a lack of commitment to the national team.
 Fraser said he had previously suffered two serious injuries while playing on artificial surfaces, and that the decision not to play had been agreed with both the national team and his club side Bournemouth.
 In November 2019 he was one of three Scotland players to withdraw from the national squad due to injury.

 Fraser scored the goal in a 1–0 win against the Czech Republic on 14 October 2020.